jonathanvanduyne/capstone_money-honeys/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+//

 In the mh_api directory, you'll need to run:
 ### `json-server -p 8088 database.json -w`

-The live stockmarket feature will not dynamically update as I did need to pay for a subsription for the API to do as many API fetch calls as I was for the feature and I am no longer paying for that subscription at this time.
+The live stockmarket feature will not dynamically update as I did need to pay for a subscription for the API to do as many API fetch calls as I was for the feature and I am no longer paying for that subscription at this time.